-The footpath climbs steadily, at first along the north side of the ridge in a mixed woodland of pine, chestnut and holm oak with the clinging tree moss and evergreen holly bushes, indicating the cool, humid location, with its welcome freshness, especially if walking in the hotter months.
+The footpath climbs steadily, at first along the north side of the ridge in a mixed woodland of pine, chestnut and holm oak with the clinging tree moss and evergreen holly bushes, indications the cool, humid location, with its welcome freshness, especially if walking in the hotter months.
 The path becomes a wide mule track at points, at least hundreds of years old, with huge regular shaped blocks and then shrinking to a narrower mountain path again.
-After about an hour of this pleasant climb, we emerge onto the top of the ridge, with views down the seaward slope to Monaco and, if a clear day, further along the French Riviera to Cap Ferat.
-The side facing the sea, changes its vegetation with a colourful undergrowth of arbutus, broom and rock rose.
-At this point we reach the ruined church of San Pancrazio (855m)and a picnic area.
-The views from the church are obscured by the woodland but climb the rocky enscarpment behind the ruin you will get a nearly 360° view, to the north of M.Torragio and M.Petrivecchia, to he left the higher French peaks of M. Bego and M.Capelet; to the east M.Bignone, the south- the Mediterranean!
+After about an hour of this pleasant woodland climb, we emerge onto the top of the ridge, with views down the seaward slope to Monaco and, if a clear day, further along the French Riviera to Cap Feratt.
+This side, facing the sea, has different vegetation with a colourful undergrowth of arbutus , broom and rock rose.
+You soon reach the ruined church of San Pancrazio (855m)and a picnic area.
+The views from the church are obscured by the trees but climb the rocky enscarpment behind the ruin-be careful when you slide back down!- you will get a nearly 360° view, to the north of the 2000m mountains of M.Torragio and M.Petrivecchia, to the left the higher French peaks of M. Bego and M.Capelet, to the east M.Bignone, and to the south- the Mediterranean!
+You now know why this is named the Balcony Path.